Bruce Beutler: Early life and education

-Born in Chicago, Illinois, Beutler lived in Southern California between the ages of 2 and 18 (1959 to 1977).
+Born in Chicago, Illinois, to a Jewish family, Beutler lived in Southern California between the ages of 2 and 18 (1959 to 1977).
 For most of this time, he lived in city of Arcadia, a northeastern suburb of Los Angeles in the San Gabriel Valley.
 During these years, he spent much time hiking in the San Gabriel Mountains, and in regional national parks (Sequoia, Yosemite, Joshua Tree, and Grand Canyon), and was particularly fascinated by living things.
 These experiences impelled an intense interest in biological science.
 His introduction to experimental biology, acquired between the ages of 14 and 18, included work in the laboratory of his father, Ernest Beutler, then at the City of Hope Medical Center in Duarte, CA. There he learned to assay enzymes of red blood cells and became familiar with methods for protein isolation.
 He published his studies of an electrophoretic variant of glutathione peroxidase, as well as the inherent catalytic activity of inorganic selenite, at the age of 17.

 Beutler also worked in the City of Hope laboratory of Susumu Ohno, a geneticist known for his studies of evolution, genome structure, and sex differentiation in mammals.
 Ohno hypothesized that the major histocompatibility complex proteins served as anchorage sites for organogenesis-directing proteins.
 He further suggested that H-Y antigen, a minor histocompatibility protein encoded by a gene on the Y chromosome and absent in female mammals, was responsible for directing organogenesis of the indifferent gonad to form a testis.
 In studying H-Y antigen, Beutler became conversant with immunology and mouse genetics during the 1970s.
 While a college student at the University of California at San Diego, Beutler worked in the laboratory of Dan Lindsley, a Drosophila geneticist interested in spermatogenesis and spermiogenesis in the fruit fly.
 There, he learned to map phenotypes to chromosomal regions using visible phenotypic markers.
 He also worked in the laboratory of Abraham Braude, an expert in the biology of LPS.

 Beutler received his secondary school education at Polytechnic School in Pasadena, California.
 A precocious student, he graduated from high school at the age of 16, enrolled in college at the University of California, San Diego, and graduated with a BA degree at the age of 18 in 1976.
 He then enrolled in medical school at the University of Chicago in 1977 and received his M.D. degree in 1981 at the age of 23.
 From 1981 to 1983 Beutler continued his medical training at the University of Texas Southwestern Medical Center in Dallas, Texas, as an intern in the Department of Internal Medicine, and as a resident in the Department of Neurology.
 However, he found clinical medicine less interesting than laboratory science, and decided to return to the laboratory.